Scott Adams

 Wikipedia

-Scott Raymond Adams (born June 8, 1957) is an American author and cartoonist.
-He is the creator of the Dilbert comic strip and of several nonfiction works of business, commentary, and satire.
 Adams worked in various corporate roles before he became a full-time cartoonist in 1995.
 By the mid-1990s, Dilbert, created in 1989, had gained national prominence in the United States and began to reach a worldwide audience, remaining popular throughout the following decades and spawning several books written by Adams.
-From the mid-10s onwards, Adams emerged as an independent commentator of events and politics, in the furtherance of conservative views.
+In the mid-2010s, Adams emerged as an independent commentator on events and politics.

-Adams writes in a satirical way about the social and psychological landscape of white-collar workers in modern corporations.
-In addition, Adams has written books in various other areas, including the pandeistic spiritual novella God's Debris and books on political and management topics, including Loserthink.
+He wrote in a satirical way about the social and psychological landscape of white-collar workers in corporations.
+In addition, Adams wrote books in various other areas, including the pandeistic spiritual novella God's Debris and books on political and management topics, including Loserthink.

 Editions